How Our Hormones and Gut Health Affect Skin

 Hormone Health Intensive

-Since our hormones play such a massive role in overall health, it’s important to get to the root cause of the issue.
-With my Hormone Health Intensive, you’re able to get your individual and unique hormone level results from the DUTCH Test and work 1-on-1 with me to create a personalized protocol to find balance in your body again.
+Since hormones play such a significant role in overall health, it’s important to identify the root cause of the issue.
+With my Hormone Health Intensive, you can get your individual, unique hormone results from the DUTCH Test and work 1-on-1 with me to create a personalized protocol to help you find balance in your body again.

 Gut-Skin Connection

 Our gut microbiome is a diverse ecosystem of bacteria and other microorganisms that reside in our intestines.
-These bacteria and microorganisms are vital to our overall health and contribute to various major bodily functions such as digestion, immune health, mood, and metabolism.
+These bacteria and other microorganisms are vital to our overall health and support major bodily functions such as digestion, immune health, mood, and metabolism.
 Because of the gut’s powerhouse role in our health and its influence on many bodily systems, the health of our skin relies on the health of our gut.

 Master Your Microbiome